Monday, May 31, 2010

 “And what about the girl?” asked one of his more perceptive friends.
 “What’s she like?”

-Hearing this question, the pious man's wife also came close to hear what her husband would say.
+Hearing this question, the man’s wife also came close to hear what her husband would say.

 “Why are you crying?” asked the mother.
 “Didn’t you hear your father praise the girl?”

-The young man wiped away a tear, his face a mixture of dread and resignation.
+The young man wiped his eyes, his face a picture of dread and resignation.
 “His praise,” he groaned, “just makes it worse!
 Did he say anything about her grace, her beauty, her charm?
 Of course not!
-No, if she had any of those traits, Father would have considered them flaws—'Grace is false and beauty is vain,' you know!”
+No, if she had any of those traits, Father would have considered them flaws.
+‘Grace is false and beauty is vain,’ you know!”

-He paused, sighed deeply, and added, “If Father likes her, she’s probably a plain and simple-minded young woman, devoted to endless fasting and prayers.”
+“If Father likes her,” he added, “she’s probably plain-looking and simple-minded, devoted to endless fasting and prayers.”

-God described the Land of Israel as a “good land.”
-The spies who went to scout it agreed.
-Yet, despite all that, the people complained: “God brought us out of Egypt because He hates us” (Deut.
+God called the Land of Israel a “good land.”
+The spies saw it and agreed.
+Still, the people panicked.
+“God brought us out of Egypt because He hates us,” they said (Deut.
 1:27).

 What made them doubt God’s judgment?

-The Israelites who left Egypt assumed that if God praised the land, it must be for its spiritual qualities—its holiness, its potential for prophecy.
+The Israelites assumed that if God praised the Land, it must be for its spiritual qualities, for its holiness and potential for prophecy.
 But its physical state?
-Surely, it was barren and harsh—a place where survival demanded extreme simplicity.
-A place where their diet would consist of dry bread, and the hard ground their bed.
+Surely, it was barren and harsh, a place where survival demanded a spartan existence.
+A place where their diet would be meager and their accommodations rugged.
 A land stripped of comfort, luxury, and distractions.

 No wonder the Israelites grumbled.
 They feared the worst: a bleak land of deprivation.